By Imogen Steele, Policy and Public Affairs Officer, Contact

 Many parents have had success in using Contact’s template letter.
 Ellie, a parent carer, used the template letter and her child’s school not only agreed to provide supermarket vouchers but also backdated the award, giving her over £1000 in vouchers.
 She said: ‘Given prices now, it’s a huge weight off my shoulders, this will really help us with our weekly food bills and will mean I no longer need to use the foodbank’.

-As part of the campaign, Contact is hosting a free online Zoom meeting with human rights lawyer Alex Rook and Barrister Steve Broach on Tuesday 19 September at 10.30 - 11.30am.
-The session will cover:
+As part of the campaign, Contact has hosted a free online Zoom meeting with human rights lawyer Alex Rook and Barrister Steve Broach.
+It covered:

 - The law around Free School Meals (FSM) and the duties on public bodies to make reasonable adjustments.